Aegisub/aegisite/source/docs/3.2/Options.html.md

 If set to "never", Aegisub will do nothing if the script resolution doesn't match the video resolution.
 If set to "ask", Aegisub will ask you if you want to change the script resolution to match the video resolution if they don't match.
-If set to "always", Aegisub will always change the script resolution to match the video resolution automatically. "always" is not recommended since it just changes script resolution without resampling anything, so it will most likely break existing typesetting.
+If set to "always", Aegisub will always resample the script to match the video resolution automatically.

 ## Interface ##